Terrible Teachers - Funny Poems About School Teachers

 Mind Numbing Maths

-A short silly poem that sums up everything I know or care about maths.
+To conclude proceedings, a short silly poem that sums up everything I know or care about mathematics.